 Without having the proper torque specification, assembling an engine, is just asking for failure.

+Furthermore, it’s not enough to just know the torque specification, you also need to know the correct sequence.
 So, most people do not realize that a bolt or a stud; acts like a big spring to hold parts together.
-As a result, it has to be stretched a certain amount in order to do its job.
-Even though there are tools to measure bolt stretch; most people do not own them.
+Consequently, it has to be stretched, a certain amount in order to do its job.
+Even though there are tools to measure bolt stretch, most people do not own them.

-But, almost anyone who does mechanical work will have a torque wrench.
-Accordingly, you can learn more about some of the different types of torque wrenches out there by taking a look at this tekton 1/4 torque wrenches review for example.
-Most engine torque specifications require 30w engine oil to get the correct stretch on the bolt.
-Consequently, using the wrong lubricant will affect the clamping load.
+But, almost anyone who does mechanical work, will have a torque wrench.
+Most engine torque specifications require 30w engine oil, to get the correct stretch on the bolt.
+However, using the wrong lubricant, will affect the clamping load.

 Also, some specialty fasteners require a specific lubricant.
 It is important to know which lube, and if any is required.

-Consequently, when you torque it again it will most certainly turn considerably further; which means it has stretched more.
-This is why it is so important to know what, if any, lubricant the manufacturer specifies for each fastener.
+Subsequently, when you torque it again, it will most certainly turn, considerably further.
+In other words, it has stretched more.
+This is why it is so important to know what, if any lubricant, the manufacturer specifies for each fastener.

-Torque Plus Angle Method Of Tightening For Proper Torque Specification
+Torque Plus Angle, Method Of Tightening Bolts, For Proper Torque Specification

-Start by using the torque wrench for a small initial torque to seat the bolt.
-Next turn the bolt a certain number of degrees of rotation.
-Now the manufacturer can be pretty sure that the correct stretch will apply to the bolt.
+Start by using the torque wrench, for a small initial torque to seat the bolt.
+Next, turn the bolt a certain number of degrees of rotation.
+Now, the manufacturer can be pretty sure that the correct stretch, is apply to the bolt.

-An example would be to tighten the bolt to 20 lb ft and then turn it an additional 90 degrees.
-There are torque angle tools available that will work with a standard ratchet.
-Consequently, these tools enable you to accurately measure the number of degrees you are turning the bolt.
-Fel Pro makes a very inexpensive plastic version that is great for the home mechanic.
+An example would be to tighten the bolt to 20 ft. lb. and then, turn it an additional 90 degrees.
+There are torque angle tools available, that will work with a standard ratchet.
+Consequently, these tools enable you to accurately measure, the number of degrees you are turning the bolt.
+Fel-Pro makes a very inexpensive plastic version, that is great for the home mechanic.

-If you’re about to get a new Honda, whether it’s one of their 7 seater cars or a 2 seater, it’s important for you to know about the following if you ever want to tinker with the torque for whatever reason.
-Honda has used the “torque plus angle” method of tightening head bolts for many years.
-I do not think that any of their head bolts require replacing so they are not “torque to yield” bolts.
+If you’re about to get a new Honda, whether it’s one of their 7 seater cars or a 2 seater; it’s important for you to know about the following; if you ever want to tinker with the torque, for whatever reason.
+Consequently, Honda has used the “torque plus angle” method of tightening head bolts for many years.
+I do not think that any of their head bolts require replacing.
+So, they are not, “torque to yield” bolts.